Key Persons Dealings Policy

 3.1 Bank/Issuer: Both the Bank and the Issuer shall mean BBK.

-The executive management includes positions of Chief Executive, General Manager, Assistant General Manager or their equivalent & direct reportees to the Chief Executive.
-In addition it will include the Chief Internal Auditor and the Board Secretary.
+3.4 Executive Management: The executive management includes positions of Chief Executive, Deputy Chief Executives, General Managers, Assistant General Managers or their equivalent, Senior direct reportees to the Chief Executive, direct reportees to Board Committees and the Corporate Secretary.

 (b) A firm or company in which the individual or any of the persons mentioned in sub-paragraph (a) has control of not less than 10% of the voting power in the firm or company, whether such control is exercised individually or jointly; Connected persons in relation to a firm or company means another firm or company in which the first-mentioned firm or company has control of not less than 10% of the voting power in that other firm or company.